Raezil/memoryArena/README.md

 - **Grouped Memory Allocations:** Manage related objects within a single arena, streamlining your memory organization.
 - **Efficient Cleanup:** Release all allocations in one swift operation, simplifying resource management.
 - **Concurrency Support:** Use with concurrent operations via a dedicated concurrent arena.
+- **AtomicArena** is a concurrent bump allocator for type-homogeneous objects in Go.
+It allows safe, lock-free allocations from multiple goroutines using atomic operations, making it well-suited for high-performance, multi-threaded environments.

 ## Installation